clarissalabrum/math4610-1/chapter01/examples.md

 computing approximate solutions of different problems.
 Some of the basic problems that need to be overcome are contained in the following list of examples.

-1. **Accuracy of an Approximation:**  Most of the algorithms that end up being translated into computer code, written and compiled into an executable/binary file (for example, C, C++, or Fortran), and run on various computers will produce an approximate solution to an underlying mathematical problem.
+1. **Accuracy of an Approximation: Question from the Boss - "Does your code work?"**  Most of the algorithms that end up being translated into computer code, written and compiled into an executable/binary file (for example, C, C++, or Fortran), and run on various computers will produce an approximate solution to an underlying mathematical problem.
 For example, using a finite difference method to discretize derivatives in a differential equation will, at best, result in an approximation of the solution of the original differential